-Upon the completion of this course, students will have a sound knowledge of the manner in which businesses operate, and the role of management in helping to facilitate their smooth running.
-The course will aid students to bridge the gap between school and work, as well as preparing them to make informed, responsible and ethical decisions when they enter the sphere of business management.
+Upon the completion of this course, students will have a sound knowledge of how many businesses operate, and the role of management in helping to facilitate their smooth running.
+The course will aid students to bridge the gap between school and work, as well as preparing them to make informed, responsible and ethical decisions when they enter the world of business management or small business ownership.

 The course is designed for students who intend to pursue business studies at university and TAFE.
 It is also relevant to students who wish to enter the business world as employees/employers.
-A significant feature of Business Studies is its relevance to the full range of Year 12 students, as it provides useful knowledge and skills for life.
+A significant feature of Business Studies is its relevance to the full range of Year 12 students, as it provides useful knowledge and skills for life and employment.
 Business Studies provides links to the following courses - marketing, human resources, finance accounting, business IT and general management.

-Assessment consists of a combination of research tasks, in-class tasks, stimulus-based skills and examinations.
+Assessment consists of a combination of research tasks, in-class tasks, stimulus-based skills and an examination.